rails/weblog/_posts/2015-01-16-This-week-in-Rails-tokens-migrations-method-source-and-more.markdown

 ---
 layout: post
-title: "This week in Rails"
+title: "This week in Rails: tokens migrations, method_source and more"
 categories: news
 author: kaspth
 published: true